 4. Content Length

 Content with more words is likely preferable to shorter, superficial text pages in Google’s algorithm.
-Long form content are considered more useful, detailed and engaging for the users.
+Long-form content that provides in-depth information and engages users has a significant impact on SEO ranking factors for Google.
 The studies and surveys says that most pages ranking on Google page 1 has a content length of 2000- 2500 words on an average.

 5. Table of Contents